Instructions For How To Use The Brew Bag® using the Brew In A Bag (fabric filter) method.

 Over a sixty-minute boil, based on a number of factors, evaporation will be ten to twenty percent, but you’ll also lose water volume to evaporation heating up and cooling down, so it’s a bit more than that.
 Trub (proteins and other matter) loss in the kettle, plus in the fermenter will be two to four quarts.
 So added to the fermenter volume, that’s roughly 7.5 gallons of water.
 The rule of thumb is: add 8.25 gallons of water to your kettle for an average (OG - 1.035-1.050) five gallon batch.
 The extra water 3 quarts compared to the chart below is to compensate for the differences in water surface area (which affects evaporation) for all the different kettles used, and trub loss variations, both in the kettle and the fermenter.

-If you’re making an above average alcohol content beer, (above 1.050 OG) and use more than ten pounds of grain, add 12 oz of water for every pound of grain over ten.
-That doesn’t sound like much, but eight pounds more (or eighteen pounds total) is ninety-six additional ounces, which is 3/4 of a gallon.
+If you’re making an above average alcohol content beer, (above 1.050 OG) and use more than ten pounds of grain, add eight oz of water for every pound of grain over ten.
+That doesn’t sound like much, but eight pounds more (or eighteen pounds total) is sixty-four additional ounces, which is half of a gallon.
 You can always add water to reach volume and you can always boil longer to reduce volume.
-This will concentrate the sugars in the wort and allow you to hit your Original Gravity target.

 Total Grain Bill Average 5 gal batch